Lumi-supercomputer/lumi-userguide/docs/development/index.md

 develop and optimize their code on LUMI.
 It contains information on how to compile, debug and profile your application.

+LUMI comes with multiple programming environments: Cray, GNU, and AOCC.
+In addition, the most common libraries used in an HPC environment tuned for LUMI are also available.
+Parallel debugger and profiling tools are also at one's disposal.

 ## Compiling

 Several C, C++ and Fortran compilers are available on LUMI.
 They are made